-Chimney Rock is a 10.5 mile moderately trafficked out and back trail located near Coolin, ID that offers scenic views and is rated as moderate.
+Chimney Rock is a 10.5 mile moderately trafficked out and back trail located near Coolin, Idaho that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking and is accessible from July until October.

 I was hesitant to not camp at a lake.
 I have done all the other hikes off pack river road multiple times each and I love the area.
 This was my first time hiking to chimney rock.
 The views were amazing in early october, and the rock is exalted, a beautiful and stunning scene.
 Water via spring is available just down from the ridge line.
 There was not a great tent site on the ridge but we spent about an hour and leveled an area big enough for a two man tent.
 Sunrise was beautiful, but it was a cold morning on the ridge, 25°.
 Our water was partially frozen and the rocks were all very slippery with frozen rain water from the day before.
 Beautiful hike, though challenging at times with the rocks.
 The dog (golden retriever) even made it only having to be carried once across the boulders.
 She was very tired.
 All in all a good, challenging, and inspiring hike.